weefbellington/fo4-robco-auto-sort/README.md

 - [Fallout 4 Data Structures](https://www.nexusmods.com/fallout4/mods/53089?tab=files&file_id=245583&nmm=1) (F4DS)
 ### 2. Development setup
 - Set the `$FALLOUT4_PATH environment` variable in `robco-auto-sort.code-workspace`.
-- Copy `RobcoAutoSort.esp` to `[Fallout4/Data]`.
+- Copy `RobcoAutoSort.esp` to `[Fallout 4/Data]`.
-- Copy .psc source files to `[Fallout4/Data/Scripts/Source/User/RobcoAutoSort]`.
-- Copy meshes to `[Fallout4/Data/Meshes/RobcoAutoSort]`.
-- Symlink this folder to `[papyrus-scripts/Data/Scripts/Source/User]` so you don't have to copy source files back and forth.
+- Configure paths in `project.ppj` to point to your Fallout 4 directory.
+This project file is necessary for the papyrus-lang plugin in VSCode to work correctly.
 ### 2. Compiling files
 - Run `.compile.ps1` (Powershell script)
 - This script compiles .psc scripts into .pex files and places them in the `build` directory.